 I played a lot of Ultimate in college, and I've wanted to build a programmable, sensor-equipped disc ever since.
-This project is intended as a basic starting point for DIY disc projects: It can be programmed in the Arduino IDE, it looks cool when flying, and it responds to being thrown and caught.
+This project is intended as a basic starting point for DIY disc projects: It can be programmed in the Arduino IDE or with CircuitPython, it looks cool when flying, and it responds to being thrown and caught.

 - NeoPixel Ring - 24 x WS2812 5050 RGB LED